Jessie (Joshua Kadison song): Critical reception

 The song received positive reviews from music critics.
 AllMusic editor Bryan Buss noted that it is "about the searching title heroine and the hopeful, needing narrator who gets sucked into her longing, he paints vivid portrayals of troubled and hopeful dreamers.
-With lyrics like "Jessie, paint your pictures/'bout how it's gonna be/by now I should know better/your dreams are never free," Kadison taps into the wanderer in all of us."
-Larry Flick from Billboard wrote that the singer "indulges in a worldly, intelligent brand of storytelling that aims to place him among late luminaries Jim Croce and Harry Chapin.
+With lyrics like Jessie, paint your pictures/'bout how it's gonna be/by now I should know better/your dreams are never free, Kadison taps into the wanderer in all of us."
+Larry Flick from Billboard magazine wrote that the singer "indulges in a worldly, intelligent brand of storytelling that aims to place him among late luminaries Jim Croce and Harry Chapin.
 Poignant piano ballad actually is more along the lines of early Billy Joel.
 Sophisticated, complex production".
 Dave Sholin from the Gavin Report complimented the "beautiful melody and catchy chorus" of the song.
 In his weekly UK chart commentary, James Masterton commented, "Quite why everyone was so keen for this to be a hit I am unclear, its a pretty enough romantic ballad but nothing extremely exciting."

-Pan-European magazine Music & Media said that it "could tear down walls like "Walking in Memphis" did for Marc Cohn."
-Alan Jones from Music Week described it as a "extremely attractive piano-led, mid-tempo ballad", noting that "along with a warm vocal style (two parts Billy Joel to one Jim Croce) Kadison has a fine melodic sense, and this lyrical song deserves to be heard."
+Pan-European magazine Music & Media said it "could tear down walls like 'Walking in Memphis' did for Marc Cohn."
+Alan Jones from Music Week described it as an "extremely attractive piano-led, mid-tempo ballad", noting that "along with a warm vocal style (two parts Billy Joel to one Jim Croce) Kadison has a fine melodic sense, and this lyrical song deserves to be heard."
 John Kilgo from The Network Forty felt that a "soulful bluesy delivery exemplifies the main strength of newcomer Joshua Kadison, who reaches new heights with this electrifying piano ballad."
+Gill Whyte from Smash Hits wrote, "It starts off with a lovelorn tinkly piano then in come the vocals... and he sounds exactly like Elton John! [...]
+Basically, this is an old-fashioned ballad, woeful in its corniness — he just croons on about Jessie and how even the cat misses her: the cat (Moses) thinks about you all the time — pur-lease!"

 Music video

-The accompanying music video for "Jessie" was directed by Piers Plowden.
+The music video for "Jessie" was directed by Piers Plowden.
+It features Kadison playing on a piano outside in a desert landscape.
+Other scenes shows him driving an open car through the same landscape or making out on a beach with a woman.
+VH-1 named Kadison the network's major breakthrough artist of 1993 for the "Jessie" video.
+The network aired it in its "What's New" category for a record-breaking 26 weeks.